LA FORUM: TERMS & CONDITIONS OF CONTRACT

 (b) The total charge for the Client Profile and/or advertisement as set out overleaf is subject to settlement 14 days from the date of invoice in relation to the edition booked overleaf.

-(c) The Company reserved the right to charge interest on overdue accounts at three percent above the Base Lending Rate in force at the time the account becomes due.
+(c) The Company reserved the right to charge interest on the gross overdue account including VAT, at eight percent above the Base Lending Rate in force at the time the account becomes due.

 (d) Any payment due under the Order shall be made in full without set off or counterclaim.